All information on this page is up-to-date and accurate for the 2016-17 school year. Page updated 9/13/16.

-- Science: Biology (Lab Science), Earth Environmental Science, Chemistry (Lab Science), Physics (Lab Science), Microbiology, Human Anatomy and Physiology.
+- Science: Biology (Lab Science), Earth Environmental Science, Chemistry (Lab Science), Physics (Lab Science), Human Anatomy and Physiology.

-- Career Tech: PLTW Biomedical Sciences, PLTW Intro Engineering, PLTW Engineering, Strategic Marketing, AccountingII, DraftingII Architectural, Computer Engineering Technology II, Apparel II, E-Commerce I & II, and Interior Design II.
+- Career Tech: PLTW Biomedical Sciences, PLTW Intro Engineering, PLTW Civil Engineering, PLTW Body Systems, Drafting II-Architectural, Computer Engineering Technology II, E-Commerce I

-Advanced Placement (AP) Courses (24 total):
+Advanced Placement (AP) Courses (24 Total):

-- English: English 11 and 12.
+- English: English 11 and 12

-- Math: Calculus AB and BC, AP Statistics.
+- Math: Calculus AB and BC, Statistics

 Class Rank - Class rank is computed at the sixth, seventh and final semesters.
 To be ranked with a given class, a student must have been a member of that class during the entire semester preceding the ranking.
 Class rank is determined by a student's weighted GPA.

-Test Scores - 2011 SAT Average Score for college bound seniors: 1527 (3 scores), 1035 (Math and CR) and 528 (Math) and 507 (CR).
+2016 SAT Average Score for college bound seniors: 1498 (3 scores), 1018 (Math and CR) and 511 (Math) and 507 (CR).

-EC Program - The program for exceptional students is designed to offer a core curriculum using a continuum of services from consulting to self-contained classes for those students who have been identified as having special social, behavioral, academic or physical needs in accordance with state criteria.
+Exceptional Children's (EC) Program - The program for exceptional students is designed to offer a core curriculum using a continuum of services from consulting to self-contained classes for those students who have been identified as having special social, behavioral, academic or physical needs in accordance with state criteria.

-CMS District - Maximize academic achievement by every student in every school.
+Mission Statement - CMS District - Maximize academic achievement by every student in every school.

 Ensuring academic and social success for all students